taliazwennis/CRUD-application/README.md

 Features I would like to add with extended time:
  - Add pagination
- - Add sorting to tablke columns
+ - Add sorting to table columns
  - Add a delete dialog before allowing user to delete anime entry
  - Add global css styling for example, having global colours
  - Add an edit and delete feature for the different genres